Deepak-JP/TicTacToe/README.md

 # TicTacToe
-its a simple TicTacToe game website
+its a simple TicTacToe game webpage